 Ron Troy, Business Attorney RonTroy LLC

 *Thank you to John Bartosz, Managing Attorney of The Kingsbury Firm, LLC, who helped shape the vision that launched G9 to honor of his children, Jack, Annie and Tommy, and to secure a future of survival for all children diagnosed with cancer.
 John passed away on March 28, 2016 from the long term effects of chemotherapy and radiation from when he was in his 20s.
 We continue to miss you, John, and be inspired by your incredible impact on the world and those around you.

 Brian Anderson, Broadcaster

 Peggy Troy, President & CEO Children's Hospital of Wisconsin

 Current Job Opportunities

-We are excited to announce that we currently have two internship opportunities available that will support G9 in changing the future of childhood cancer.
+We are excited to announce that we currently have one position available that will support G9 in changing the future of childhood cancer.
 Please provide your resume, portfolio (if applicable), references, and why you are interested in G9.
 We look forward to connecting with you!